farrosfr/farrosfr-site/src/content/blog/owasp-top-102021-tryhackme-write-up/index.md

 ## Task 1: Introduction

 Here is the list of the Top 10 OWASP 2021 vulnerabilities that will be discussed in this write-up.
-The source can also be checked [here](https://owasp.org/www-project-top-ten/):
+The source can also be checked at the [OWASP Top Ten Project page](https://owasp.org/www-project-top-ten/):

 1. Broken Access Control
 2. Cryptographic Failures
 3. Injection
 4. Insecure Design
 5. Security Misconfiguration
 6. Vulnerable and Outdated Components
 7. Identification and Authentication Failures
 8. Software and Data Integrity Failures
 9. Security Logging & Monitoring Failures
 10. Server-Side Request Forgery (SSRF)

 **Read the above.**